Andrii-Bychuk/daily-shopping-bot/README.md

 # Product Promo Notifier 🛍️

-This Python script automates the process of monitoring product promotions on the [Maudau](https://maudau.com.ua) website and sends relevant deals directly to a Telegram chat.
+This Python script automates the process of monitoring product promotions on the [Maudau](https://maudau.com.ua) and [Rozetka](https://rozetka.com.ua) websites and sends relevant deals directly to a Telegram chat.

 ---